Updates

 Since silent auctions are so popular, odds are you’ve held a few in the past already.
 Take advantage of this by studying the performance of your earlier silent auctions and assess what worked — and what didn’t.

-2. Offer auction items that your guests want
+3. Offer auction items that your guests want

-Sounds obvious, but you’d be surprised at all the silent auctions that offer items that attract much interest — or bids.
+Sounds obvious, but you’d be surprised at all the silent auctions that offer items that don’t attract much interest — or bids.
 Even if you go to the trouble of getting high-end items like week-long cruises or trips to Jamaica, you won’t get a lot of interest if the auction items are out of your guests’ price range.

 Instead, tailor your list of auction items to your guests’ specific interests — and budget.
 Are most of your supporters sports fans?
 Then, getting your hands on a lot of sports memorabilia autographed by their favorite athletes could get them to pay a visit to your website.
 Do your donors enjoy good meals and nighttime entertainment?
 Then adjust your offerings accordingly by obtaining reservations and gift certificates at popular restaurants, clubs, and playhouses.

-3. Give yourself plenty of time to obtain your auction items
+4. Give yourself plenty of time to obtain your auction items

 Once you have a list of auction items, you still need to spend enough time finding these items.
-We recommend giving yourself anywhere from 9 to 12 months before your event to make sure the items you procure are high-quality.
+We recommend giving yourself anywhere from 9 to 12 months before your event to make sure the items you procure are good and high-quality.

-4. Develop a network of donors and sponsors
+5. Develop a network of donors and sponsors

-5. Know how to approach donors
+6. Know how to approach donors

 Whatever way you decide to do this, be sure to start by acknowledging the relationship you have (or want to develop) with your donor and explain the benefits of partnering with your organization.
 If you use an online fundraising platform like PayBee’s to host your event, point out that your donor or sponsor’s business will be advertised on your website in front of all of your guests, providing them with a lot of free advertising.
-Invite them to your event and provide them with a donation form.
+Officially invite them to your event and provide them with a donation form.
 And don’t forget to thank them!

-6. Promote your auction items
+8. Promote your auction items

 Unlike live auctions, silent auctions don’t usually have an emcee or auctioneer promoting each item throughout the auction.
 Instead, the items are displayed online for the bidders, sometimes for several days.
-This gives your guests more time to engage in bidding wars and raise more money for your nonprofit — but only if you make sure those auction items catch their eye.
+This gives your guests more time to engage in bidding wars and raise more money for your charity or nonprofit — but only if you make sure those auction items catch their eye.

-7. Work out good starting bids for each auction item
+9. Work out good starting bids for each auction item

-This is one of the trickier strategies when planning out a silent auction.
+This is one of the trickier tactics when planning out a silent auction.
 If your starting bid on an item is too low, it'll take too long for bidders to raise the price and you could miss out on a nice profit if it sells too fast.
 On the other hand, if you create a starting bid that’s too high, you could discourage bidders from competing with each other and miss out on a decent selling price.

 Of course, if you’re offering an auction item that’s particularly popular with your audience, you may want to make the starting bid higher.
 Conversely, if your audience is used to lower starting bids, you might want to price your items at about 20-30% of the FMV to stimulate bidding.
 It all comes down to how well you know your guests’ bidding habits, so be sure to tailor your auction to their needs!

 Along with your starting bid, setting minimum bid increments can make or break your auction.
-These are the minimum amounts guests can increase their bids by on an auction item and you can program them into your online silent auction for your convenience.
+These are the minimum amounts guests can increase their bids by on an auction item, and you can program them into your online silent auction for your convenience.

 As a rule of thumb, set your minimum bid increments at 10-15% of your item’s FMV.
 This could mean setting your increments at $10 for an item that would normally sell for $100 in a store or $50 for a more expensive item that usually sells for $500.

 That being said — if some of the items in your silent auction are expensive but haven’t proven popular with your guests in the past, you may enjoy more success by lowering the minimum bid increment.
-This can stimulate interest and encourage more bidding.
+This can engage interest and encourage more bidding.

-9. Offer a Buy-it-Now option
+11. Offer a Buy-it-Now option

 One great feature PayBee now offers with its silent auctions is the Buy-It-Now option.
 With Buy-It-Now, you create a set price that a bidder can pay to purchase the item immediately.
 This saves bidders the trouble of constantly returning to your website to place a new bid and helps you raise more money for your organization.